Michigan Child Development & Care (CDC) Assistance.

 The Child Development and Care program is flexible, meant to account for different activities such as employment; high school completion; family preservation and other approved activities.
 The CDC program is focused on ensuring access to quality care for the child.

 Michigan allows the parent to choose from a variety of licensed, registered, enrolled and unlicensed providers.
 This also provides more choice to the family that is seeking assistance.
 Vouchers are also only offeredfor assisting with the costs for qualified providers.

-When applying for the Child Development and Care Program, be sure to report income from all sources, including all of the family members who also live in the home.
+When applying for the free Child Development and Care Program, be sure to report income from all sources, including all of the family members who also live in the home.
 This can include, but is not limited to, your monthly income from a job, VA benefits, SSA, pension, SSI, and any money received from parents or guardians.
 Once you become eligible for the CDC program, if you move, DHHS also needs to be notified.
 This is another requirement of the state.